Chapter 4: Residential Life

 Small items such as radios, sound systems, electric blankets, clocks, lamps, and coffee makers with enclosed heating elements are permitted in rooms, but no appliances with exposed heating elements, or grills (for either outdoor or indoor use, including “George Foreman” grills and like devices), are allowed.
 Appliances that draw a large amount of current from each circuit, such as hot plates, air conditioners, electric heaters, and instant water-heating elements, are prohibited.
 In addition, washers, dryers, and dishwashers are not allowed.
-Microwave ovens less than six years old, having a maximum power of no more than 800 watts and an interior capacity of no more than one cubic foot are permitted.
-Refrigerators less than six years old that have no more than a four-cubic-foot capacity may be used.
+Microwave ovens less 800-watt with an interior capacity of no more than one cubic foot are permitted.
+Refrigerators less than six years old with no more than 4.0 cubic feet capacity may be used.
 The residential staff of a building may require that any appliance be placed in storage if the manner in which the appliance is used causes interruption of service or endangers the health, safety, or well-being of members of the residential community.

 All appliances used in campus residences must be in good condition, with special attention given to seals, electrical cords, and plugs.
 Only power strips with circuit breakers may be used as extension cords.
 In consideration of fire safety, halogen lamps or light sources are prohibited in campus residences.
 The Senior Director for Housing Operations reserves the option of revoking authorization for the use of any appliance in individual buildings or throughout the residential campus.

-Because the University provides ubiquitous wireless data network coverage in all its residences, consumer electronic devices that emit a wireless signal (routers, AirPorts, etc.), are prohibited, and settings for smartphone hotspots or wireless connectivity for printers, must be disabled.
+Because the University provides ubiquitous wireless data network coverage in all its residences, consumer electronic devices that emit a wireless signal (routers, mesh routers, etc.), are prohibited, and settings for smartphone hotspots or wireless connectivity for printers, must be disabled.
 (See also “Wireless Data Network.”)